Leave comments or report a bug

 End-2024: Seawall planning – Investigation, design and approval stage complete to make way for construction mid-2025 during winter when there are less storms and swell.

-Mid-2024: Expert coastal engineering advice – Expert engineers engaged to conduct a full geotechnical investigation and coastal modelling process.
-They will use this information to design the final seawall type and alignment.
-This process will be peer reviewed by another expert in the field.
+Mid-2024: Expert coastal engineering advice – Expert engineers were engaged to conduct a full geotechnical investigation and coastal modelling process.
+They have used this information to design the final seawall type and alignment.
+This process has been peer reviewed by another expert in the field.

 Jul-Aug 2024: Work to stabilise the seawall – You may notice machinery working at the seawall.
 This is to reposition rocks that have become unstable to prevent the rocks falling onto the beach.
 It won’t fix the wall or lessen the risk of more rocks falling.
 The fencing will still be required after that work has been completed.